m-soldo/mediapipe_exercise/README.md

 # MediaPipe_Exercise
-Tracking range of motion and number of repetitions for pullups, pushups and squats
+Tracking range of motion and number of repetitions for pullups, pushups and squats.

-The human body is detected using mediapipe solutions from mediapipe library.
-With applaience of mathematical methods algorithm is able to track how much repetitions of a given exercise was made and also were they made with full range of motion (algorithm won't count them otherwise).
+The human body is detected using mediapipe solutions from the mediapipe library.
+With applaience of mathematical methods, the algorithm is able to track how many repetitions of a given exercise were made and whether they were made with full range of motion (the algorithm won't count them otherwise).

 Exercises covered so far are pullups, pushups and squats.